 Sat Puran has been a long time student of Kundalini Yoga and is a KRI/ 200 hour RYT/YA certified Level 1 Kundalini Yoga Instructor since 2000.
 She has worked with Gurmukh Khalsa and Golden Bridge Yoga for 15 years coordinating their student trips to India and their International Teacher Training program guiding the students through to their certification to become teachers.

 Along with living in the yoga world, SP is a photographer, baker, and traveler.
 SP has a great love for India, going there at least once a year to soak in the colors, beauty, and amazing culture.

 Sat Puran truly enjoys sharing the teachings of Kundalini Yoga.
 This shines through in her heartfelt, uplifting, and challenging classes.
 All are welcome.

-Gina now lives in Ojai with her husband and baby boy; the practice continues.
+Gina now lives in Ojai with her husband and two children; the practice continues.

 “Peace.
 It is does not mean to be in a place, where there is no noise, trouble, or hard work.
 It means to be in the midst of those things and still be calm in your heart.” (unknown)